nus-cs2103-AY2425S1/ip/docs/README.md

 Example: `deadline Project Submission /by 2019-10-10 1800`

-Note that the time should be in this yyyy-MM-dd HHmm format
+Note that the time should be in yyyy-MM-dd HHmm format

 When you successfully add a deadline, Bean will confirm the task addition with the following output: